levrules/mod-guild-system/README.md

 - Debugging options for testing and validation.
 - Experience gain from various activities (PvP, boss kills, quests).
 - Weekly XP caps to balance guild progression.
+- Notification in the guild chat about the increase in the guild level.

 ---